dustinpfister/blog_posts/_posts/lodash_assign.md

 ### 1.1 - Basic example of assign

-So for a basic example of the assign method I will start out with a bunch of objects that contain properties, and methods that I will like to combine together into a single method.
+For another example of the assign method I will start out with a bunch of objects that contain properties, and methods that I will like to combine together into a single method.
 In this example I will not be doing anything advanced involving nested objects or the prototype chain, and I will be giving both lodash, and native Object.assign examples.

 So say I have an object that contains an x, and y position, as well as another object that contains deltas for x and y.
 In addition I also have an object of methods that I would like to use with these values.
 I could use Function.call, but before I do that I would still need to combine the position and delta values into a single object.
 There are a few options for doing so and \_.assign is one of them.